Jacob-C-Smith/json/README.md

-# GXJSON
+# JSON
 ###### Disclaimer: This is a hobby project.
 This code may not meet commercial expectations for efficiency, safety, or features.
 This piece of software is currently incomplete

-GXJSON is a low memory footprint JSON parser written for [G10](https://github.com/Jacob-C-Smith/G10)
+A low memory footprint JSON parser written for [G10](https://github.com/Jacob-C-Smith/G10)

 ## Example Code